The Foreign Exchange market, referred to as Forex or the FX market, is the largest financial market in the world and forex trading is very popular.

 • Economic Announcements

-Released frequently for the countries involved in the top traded currency pairs, economic announcements are important indicators that can provide insights into how market prices may move, allowing traders to take the appropriate position
+Economic announcement are released frequently for the countries involved in the top traded currency pairs, economic announcements are important indicators that can provide insights into how market prices may move, allowing traders to take the appropriate position

 • Global News and Events